-It's a strange time for tablets.
-There haven't been many exciting releases, and the most fascinating tech is restricted to the top end of the market.
+It's a strange time for cheap tablets, and even tablets in general.
+Exciting releases are few and far between these days, and the most fascinating tech is restricted to the top end of the market.

 - Best tablet 2017 | Best iPad | Best Android tablets | Best business tablets | Best cheap tablet deals